yohannes15/AddisMap/README.md

 Pathfinding algorithms are an attempt to solve the shortest path problem in graph theory.
 They try to find the best path given a starting point and ending point based on some predefined criteria.
 In graph theory, the shortest path problem is the problem of finding a path between two vertices (or nodes) in a graph such that the sum of the weights of its constituent edges is minimized.

 I grew up in Addis Ababa, Ethiopia in the subcity Gerji.
 Growing up, I realized that people go around to places using landmarks such as historical buildings or statues... and nobody really uses nagivation or GPS on their map.
-This is in stark contrast to how people move around in New York City or any developed country.
+This is in stark contrast to how people move around in New York City or any developed city.

-There are a variety of reasons for why this is.

-First, **Internet in Ethiopia** is very expensive and most people can't afford to use their data on navigation and most people don't even have a smartphone.

-Second, the navigation apps such as Google Maps don't really give the shortest path as they rely mostly on roads and there are a majority of roads in Ethiopia that aren't recognized as roads and there are alot of shortcuts people use that don't appear on Google Maps.

 I created this app initally for the area where I grew up and went to school (Gerji, Addis Ababa).
 I wanted to see if the shortest path that was calculated was the path my parents and I usually used.
+Over time, I also added an area for Silver Spring MD (where my parents live)

 ## Choosing The Marker